corneliocristina/corneliocristina.github.io/index.md

 ## ✨ Welcome to my website!
 I'm **Cristina Cornelio**, Research Scientist at Samsung AI in Cambridge (UK).
-* <a href="https://corneliocristina.github.io/about.html" style="display: inline" class="button"> 👤 About me</a> &rarr; If you want to find out more about me.
+* <a href="https://corneliocristina.github.io/about.html" style="display: inline" class="button"> 👤 About me</a> &larr; If you want to find out more about me.
-* <a href="https://corneliocristina.github.io/publications.html" style="display: inline" class="button"> 📖 Publications & 💻 Projects</a> &rarr; If you want to know more about my work.
+* <a href="https://corneliocristina.github.io/publications.html" style="display: inline" class="button"> 📖 Publications & 💻 Projects</a> &larr; If you want to know more about my work.

 ## Selected Projects